Which is a pretty fucking terrifying thought.

-Auckland's police were called on two kids creeping around holding guns.
+The police were called because of two kids creeping around holding guns.
 We still don't know what they were doing.

 The street artist KATSU says he crafted his own feces into a portrait of the Facebook CEO, and the work is on display at a New York art gallery.